 Bleach-Out Mid-Skin Fade

-Davie especially recommends this style for guys with oblong face shapes.
+Davie especially recommends this style for those with oblong face shapes.
 "Also known as 'The South of France,' take the viewer for a ride by keeping the corners of this fade dark for a more defined transition," he advises.

 Drop Skin Fade